eraygencc/detection-bias/README.md

 ### 3. `GalaxyWeightAssigner.py`
 - Uses the **precomputed detection probability function**.
-- Assigns **weights to galaxies** to correct for detection bias in shear correlation measurements.
+- Assigns **weights to galaxies** to quantify the detection bias in shear correlation measurements.
 - Can be integrated directly into standard cosmic shear pipelines.

 ---